 When items of income and expense are significant, their nature and amount shall be disclosed separately, either on the face of the statement of comprehensive income or in the notes.
-The following are given as examples: write-down of inventory to NRV or PPE to recoverable amount, disposals of PPE, disposals of investments, discontinued operations, and reversals of provisions.
+The following are given as examples: write-down of inventory toNet Realisable Value (NRV) orProperty, Plant & Equipment (PPE) to recoverable amount, disposals of PPE, disposals of investments, discontinued operations, and reversals of provisions.
 A line item, heading or subtotal shall be presented on the face of the statement of comprehensive income when such presentation is relevant to an understanding of the group's financial performance.